 Public Key: The publicly disclosable component of a pair of cryptographic keys used for asymmetric cryptography [RFC 4949].

 Public Key Infrastructure (PKI): The set of hardware, software, personnel, policy, and procedures used by a CA to issue and manage certificates [RFC 4949].

+Responsible Organization (Resp Org): Entity designated as the agent for the Toll-Free subscriber to obtain, manage and administer Toll-Free Numbers and provide routing reference information in the SMS/800 Toll-Free Number Registry.

+Resp Org Identification (Resp Org ID): A 5-character code that designates or points to the Responsible Organization (Resp Org) associated with a specific Toll-Free number [ATIS-0417001-003].

 Root CA: A CA that is directly trusted by an end-entity.
 See also Trust Anchor CA and Trusted CA [RFC 4949].